CelineWW/Mapping_Earthquakes/README.md

     ![dark map](https://user-images.githubusercontent.com/105877888/185706886-5520fce6-0997-4fff-bdab-1f00f5e16bf9.png)

 ## Summary
 - Three map styles: `Streets, Satellite, Dark` were provided as base map options.
 All earthquakes and major erathquakes data in past 7 days and tectonic plates data were all added to the map, which can be folded up.
-From the map of earthquake and tectonic plates, Major earthquaks mainly happens on or closeto the plate boundaries.
+- From the view of earthquake locations and tectonic plate boundaries, Major earthquaks mainly happen on or close to plate boundaries.
 - Still, there are a couple of drawbacks for the project.
   1. Since geologic movement is dynamic, earthquake status changes every minute.
 The geoJSON file we used for mapping here is static.
 It is better to choose a real-time earthquake link to get most updated information.
-  2. Popups only include magnitude and location.
-The time when earthquake happened is another parameter that Viewers may concern too.
+  2. Popups only include magnitude and location of individual earthquake.
+The Date and time when earthquake happened is another parameter that Viewers may concern.
+It should be added to popups too.